Your Name: Characters

 Mitsuha's classmate and best friend; as of 2013, she is seventeen (born February 1, 1996).
-Her personality is calm yet volatile; she harbors a crush on Tessie.
+Calm yet volatile, she harbors a crush on Tessie.
 Sayaka is part of the school's radio broadcasting club: later in the film, she is tasked by Taki (in Mitsuha's body) and Tessie with broadcasting the false emergency evacuation alert.
-Her elder sister, who works at the town hall, makes a brief appearance in the film.
+Her elder sister, who works at the town hall, briefly appears in the film.

 Like Tessie, Sayaka is named after a character in the seventh episode of Shinkai's 2014 novelization of The Garden of Words.

-Along with Tessie, she has a cameo in Weathering with You.
+Along with him, she has a cameo in Weathering with You.